 Debbie: Workboxes were a lifesaver for us.
 The kids loved having their own boxes for their work and knowing they could go from one to the next independently… after we did a few subjects together in the morning.
 I highly recommend them.

 Amy: We start every day with the Bible, Awana verses, and prayer.
 Sometimes I pray and sometimes they pray.
 I think it’s important and they do better with their Awana verses.
+After praying, we put on our corset for exercise and do some sets.

 Genius Idea #8 – Dry Erase To-Do Lists